gcassel/Modular-Organizing-Terminology/terms/substructure.md

 #### Notes

 A substructure *may or may not* be [governed](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/govern.md) by the [agent](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/agent.md) which governs its parent structure.
-(See also [subgroup agent](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/compound-terms/subgroup-agent.md).)

 #### Synonym